yjg30737/pyqt-frameless-window/README.md

 ## See Also

-<a href="https://github.com/yjg30737/pyqt-frameless-window/tree/b84dd1ba421aa7f3f940229ce6379611380f5e35">Classic version README</a> - not using Windows API, qtpy, just good old PyQt5.
+<a href="https://github.com/yjg30737/pyqt-frameless-window/tree/b84dd1ba421aa7f3f940229ce6379611380f5e35">Legacy version(0.0.61) README</a> - not using Windows API, qtpy, just good old PyQt5.
 Enable to resize and move as always. (clunky in Windows though)